How Our DRM Works

 Those reports show each request for a document, who requested it and

-also show when users have logged into the Control Panel.
-All admin
+Reports also show when users have logged into the Control Panel.
+All

-operations are also logged.
-Reports are paginated, sortable by column
+admin operations are also logged.
+Reports are paginated, sortable by

-and expandable.
-For example, clicking on a user in the recent documents
+column and expandable.
+For example, clicking on a user in the recent

-removal of old and unwanted records is entirely the Author's
+The maintenance and removal of old and unwanted records is entirely the

-responsibility taking note that that removing records will affect
+Author's responsibility taking note that that removing records will

-usage and print counts.
-To reset the usage count of a particular user,
+affect usage and print counts.
+To reset the usage count of a particular

 removed.
 Otherwise, the option for selecting all records on a page will